kleinee/jns/README.md

 Change `xxx.xxx.xxx.xxx' to the IP address of the Raspberry Pi.

 ### Login
 During the configuration the default password for the server was set to `jns`.
-This can be changed by:
+You can change this by typing:

 ```bash
 (jns) pi@zerow:~ $ jupyter notebook password